CortexIntelligentAutomation/docs/content/en/docs/2023.7/getting-started/cloud/add-observability-to-innovation/Grafana/import-dashboards.md

 1. Log in to Grafana Cloud with a user that has the *Admin* role.
 1. To open a dashboard:
-    1. Hover over the Dashboards icon {{< image src="/images/DashboardsIcon.png" title="Dashboards Icon" >}} in the side menu, and then click *Browse*.
+    1. Click the Menu icon {{< image src="/images/GrafanaMenuIcon.png" title="Menu icon" >}} to view the available options.
+    1. Click the Dashboards menu item {{< image src="/images/Grafana Cloud - Dashboards Link.png" title="Dashboards menu item" >}}.
     1. Click the folder name that the dashboards were imported to.
-    1. Click the *Flow Execution Requests* dashboard to open it.
+    1. Click the first dashboard to open.
-1. Open the Dashboard Settings menu via the cog icon in the top right side of the dashboard.
+1. Open the Dashboard Settings menu via the cog icon next to the time range filter on the dashboard.
 1. Click *Variables* on the left-hand side of the page.
 1. Click *Custom Filter* in the *Variables* list.
-1. Select your configured Loki data source in the *Options* > *Data source* drop-down menu.
+1. Select your [configured] Loki data source in the *Adhoc Options* > *Data source* drop-down menu, e.g. *grafanacloud-cortexinnovation-logs*.
-1. Click *Update*.
+1. Click *Apply*.
-1. Click the back button on the top left corner of the page to go back to the dashboard.
+1. Click the dashboard name in the breadcrumb at the top left corner of the page to go back to the dashboard.
 1. Click the + icon next to the Custom Filter to confirm that a list of available filter options is visible.
 If Grafana Loki has not received any logs from Promtail there will be no options available for selection.
-1. Repeat steps 2 - 9 for the *Platform Health* dashboard.
+1. Repeat steps 2 - 9 for all additional default dashboards.

 ## Next Steps?

 1. [Try it Out][]

 [configured]: {{< url path="Cortex.GettingStarted.Cloud.AddObservabilityToInnovation.Grafana.SetupLoki.MainDoc" >}}
-[Grafana.Dashboards.zip]: {{< url path="GitHub.Cortex.Observability.1.0.2.GrafanaDashboardsZip" >}}
+[Grafana.Dashboards.zip]: {{< url path="GitHub.Cortex.Observability.2.0.0.GrafanaDashboardsZip" >}}
 [Grafana]: {{< url path="Cortex.GettingStarted.Cloud.AddObservabilityToInnovation.Grafana.SetupGrafana.MainDoc" >}}
 [Loki]: {{< url path="Cortex.GettingStarted.Cloud.AddObservabilityToInnovation.Grafana.SetupLoki.MainDoc" >}}
 [Try it Out]: {{< url path="Cortex.GettingStarted.Cloud.AddObservabilityToInnovation.Grafana.TryItOut.MainDoc" >}}